Lekematti/Inno-project/README.md

 - **AI-Powered Website Generation**: Instantly create a complete, mobile-friendly website for your business (restaurant, logistics, professional services, or custom) by answering a guided form.
 - **Business-Type Templates**: Each business type has tailored questions and design templates for relevant, high-converting layouts.
-- **Drag & Drop Simplicity**: Customize layouts, colors, and content with an intuitive, step-by-step interface.
+- **Simplicity In Customization**: Customize layouts, colors, and content with an intuitive interface.
 - **AI & Manual Image Integration**: Generate images with AI based on your instructions, or upload your own.
 Images are automatically integrated into the generated site.
-- **Live Preview & Editing**: Instantly preview your site.
+- **Preview & Editing**: Instantly preview your site.
 Use the visual editor to select and edit any element, with both direct and AI-assisted editing modes.
 - **Color Palette Customization**: Choose or generate harmonious color schemes, with validation for accessibility and brand appropriateness.
 - **SEO & Performance Optimized**: All sites include semantic HTML, meta tags, Open Graph/Twitter cards, and are optimized for speed and search engines.
 - **Accessibility First**: Generated sites comply with WCAG standards for inclusivity.